Using libvirt/KVM with Vagrant

 Important caveats:

 • netlab up uses XML definition in templates/provider/libvirt/vagrant-libvirt.xml within the Python package directory (source file) to create the management network.
-If you’d like to change the management network parameters, create a custom XML definition file in libvirt/vagrant-libvirt.xml in current directory, ~/.netlab directory or /etc/netlab directory.
+If you’d like to change the management network parameters, create a custom XML definition in the libvirt/vagrant-libvirt.xml file in the current directory, ~/.netlab directory, or /etc/netlab directory.

 VM Management IP Addresses

-The only way to assign management IP addresses to network devices started as virtual machines is through DHCP, and vagrant together with libvirt (and dnsmasq) provides a seamless mechanism to do so.
+The only way to assign a management IP address to a network device started as a virtual machine is through DHCP, and vagrant, together with libvirt (and dnsmasq), provides a seamless implementation.

 netlab creates static DHCP mappings in the management network (see above) and asks vagrant-libvirt to set the MAC address of the VM management interface to a well-known value, ensuring that each VM gets the expected management IP address assigned by netlab based on the device node ID and the start parameter of the mgmt address pool.